eliascotto/pyomegle/README.md

 Client
 ----------
-``OmegleClient`` uses some optional initial parameters, the most useful
+``OmegleClient`` uses some optional initial parameters, the most useful are

 * **lang='en'** for set a default chat language
 * **wpm=42** set the ``words per minutes`` typing speed